dieselfox1/fincommerce/docs/contribution/contributing/string-localisation-guidelines.md

 3. Use sentence case. e.g. `Some Thing` should be `Some thing`.
 4. Avoid HTML.
 If needed, insert the HTML using sprintf.

-For more information, see WP core document [i18n for WordPress Developers](https://codex.wordpress.org/I18n_for_WordPress_Developers).
+For more information, see WP core document [i18n for finpress Developers](https://codex.finpress.org/I18n_for_finpress_Developers).